ttruong834/ttruong834.github.io/100things.md

 7. Start my own business.
 8. Get a PhD in Computer Science or Psychology.
 9. Dive in the Great Barrier Reef.
-10. Jump out of a plan.
+10. Jump out of a plane.
 11. Be financial freedom.
 12.	☑️ Learn to skateboard.
 13. Travel to all seven continents.